Last Updated: November 21, 2014

-Foreign investment is among the primary reasons for India's economic progress.
-When the country's government decided to allow 100 per cent foreign direct investment (FDI) in several sectors, it led to a market full of possibilities.
-The Centre's initiatives and relaxation of investment norms have meant that sectors such as automobiles, construction and real estate, among others, have flourished.
+When the Government of India decided to allow 100 per cent foreign direct investment (FDI) in many sectors, it led to a market teeming with possibilities.
+The Centre's initiatives and easing of investment norms have allowed sectors such as automobiles, construction and real estate, among others, to flourish.

-The Indian economy is expected to witness over 100 per cent increase in foreign investment inflows and cross US$ 60 billion in FY 15 from US$ 29 billion during FY14, according to a study by an industrial body.
+The Indian economy is projected to cross US$ 60 billion in FY15 from US$ 29 billion during FY14, over a 100 per cent increase, as per a study conducted by an industrial body.

-FIIs have made a cumulative net investment of Rs 7.08 trillion (US$ 117.77 billion) in shares since 1992, the year they were allowed into the Indian market.
-During FY 14, the total number of FIIs registered in the country was 1,710.
+FIIs have invested a cumulative Rs 7.08 trillion (US$ 115.71 billion) in shares since 1992, the year they were allowed into the Indian market.
+During FY14, the total number of FIIs registered in India was 1,710.

-The following are some of the keyinvestments and developments in India's FII market:
+The following are the key investments and developments in India's FII market in the recent past:

-The RBI has enabled overseas investors, including foreign portfolio investors (FPIs) and NRIs, to invest up to 26 per cent in insurance and related activities through the automatic route.
-"Effective from February 4, 2014, foreign investment by way of FDI, investment by FIIs/FPIs and NRIs up to 26 per cent under automatic route shall be permitted in insurance sector," stated the RBI.
+The RBI has allowed foreign investors, including foreign portfolio investors (FPIs) and non-resident Indians (NRIs) to invest up to 26 per cent in insurance and related activities via the automatic route.
+"Effective from February 4, 2014, foreign investment by way of FDI, investment by FIIs/FPIs and NRIs up to 26 per cent under automatic route shall be permitted in insurance sector," as per the RBI.

-Backed by considerable support from the Centre, the FII sectoris set to prosper in India's economy.
-The present looks encouraging.
-Foreign investors' net inflows reached Rs 1 trillion (US$ 16.63 billion) in stocks in India during 2013, the third time FII investments have breached the figure following their entry into the Indian market in 1992.
-Total investments in India's equity market also touched an all-time high of US$ 150 billion in the same year.
-According to market experts, sectors such as food and beverages, financial services, pharmaceuticals and biotechnology, among others, are attractive to FIIs.
+Backed by support from the country’s government, the FII sector in India looks set to prosper.
+At present, the scenario looks encouraging.
+Foreign investors' net inflows crossed Rs 1 trillion (US$ 16.34 billion) in stocks in India during 2013, which was only the third time FII investments have gone past the figure since they were allowed into the Indian market in 1992.
+Total investments in India's equity market also reached an all-time high of US$ 150 billion in 2013.
+As per market experts, sectors such as financial services, food and beverages, pharmaceuticals and biotechnology, among others, attract FIIs.

 References: Media Reports, Press Releases